GAISSA-UPC/adds-ml-serving/README.md

 # adds-ml-serving

-Data extraction for Identifying architectural design decisions for achieving green ML serving
+Data extraction for the paper "Identifying architectural design decisions for achieving green ML serving".